 Common Examples of New Jersey Weapons Charges

-New Jersey weapons charges are strict and extremely broad.
+New Jersey gun laws and weapons charges are strict and extremely broad.
 Common examples of weapons charges that may be brought against you in New Jersey include:

 - Possession of an illegal weapon,